Media acknowledged ‘epic’ border crisis under Obama – what changed?

 Speaking Wednesday on Fox News’ “America’s Newsroom,” Democratic National Committee Chairman Tom Perez echoed Schumer’s language.
 "This whole border security crisis … it really, I believe, is a manufactured crisis,” he said.

 "Democrats, with the aid of a duplicitous mainstream media, now call the very positions they held as recently as a couple of years ago ‘racist’ or ‘bigoted’ or ‘xenophobic,’" conservative strategist Chris Barron told Fox News.
-"They accuse the President of acting like a tyrant and a fascist for the exact same policies Obama carried out.
+"They accuse the president of acting like a tyrant and a fascist for the exact same policies Obama carried out.
 They deny a crisis at the border after they themselves claimed there was one."

 Trump has repeatedly pointed out that Democrats used to support border security measures, including projects that included barriers -- though Obama did not push for an expansive and comprehensive border wall as Trump is.
 In making his case Thursday, he tweeted a clip of Obama's immigration warnings.